Newtown Conservation Commission

 Ailanthus altissima

 Tree of Heaven is a deciduous tree that can reach up to 100’ in height.
 It is found along right-of-ways, roadsides, and woodland edges, establishing quickly to colonize disturbed and neglected areas.
 Tree-of-heaven tolerates very poor soils and can even grow in cracked pavement and building foundations.
 It is allelopathic - chemicals in leaves, roots, and bark limit or prevent the establishment of other plants.
 Aggressive root suckers also extend the spread as far as 50’ from the parent tree, creating dense colonies of established trees.
 Tree of Heaven is a host plant for the Spotted Lanternfly, an extremely harmful pest that attacks many trees.
-Spotted lanternfly is especially damaging to grapevines and fruit crops.
+Spotted Lanternfly is especially damaging to grapevines and fruit crops.

 How to Control

-Due to its extensive root system and the ability to aggressively sucker and resprout, eradication of tree-of-heaven is extremely difficult.
-The correct timing of the treatment, and follow-up maintenance during subsequent years, are critical to eradication success,
+Due to its extensive root system and the ability to aggressively sucker and re-sprout, eradication of tree-of-heaven is extremely difficult.
+The correct timing of the treatment, and follow-up maintenance during subsequent years, are critical to eradication success.

 About the Commission